 Reading list (Indicative list, current at time of publication.
 Reading lists will be published annually)

 Thompson, T., & Black, S. (Eds.).
 (2006).
 Forensic human identification: An introduction.
 CRC Press.

 Mallett, X., Blythe, T., & Berry, R. (Eds.).
 (2014).
 Advances in forensic human identification.
 CRC Press.

 Meier-Augenstein, W., (2010), Stable Isotope Forensics: An Introduction to the Forensic Application of Stable Isotope Analysis.
 Wiley-Blackwell.

-2 have a systematic understanding about current research methods in biometric human identification.
+8.2 demonstrate a systematic understanding about current research methods in biometric human